 The Takeaway

-There are several free ways to access your credit scores, such as through your lender, a credit monitoring website, or a credit counselor.
-Accessing your score regularly can help you ensure there is no fraudulent activity while also making progress toward your goals.
-It can also help you improve your scores so you can enjoy the best possible rates on credit as well as other benefits.
+There are several free ways to access your credit scores, such as through your bank, a lender, a credit monitoring website, or a credit counselor.
+Accessing your score regularly can help you ensure there is no fraudulent activity while also making progress toward your financial goals.
+It can also help you optimize your scores so you can enjoy the best possible rates on credit as well as other benefits.

 FAQ